inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave2/ObligatoriskOppgave2.md

 Our roles are working fine, and we will stick with the roles we have previously given.

 #### Team lead
+Has control of team and make sure that everybody do their assignments.
 #### Customer Contact
+Has control of the project structure and the progress.
 #### Lead Tester
+Make sure all functions work as they're supposed to, especially testing edge cases not thought of when they're written.
 #### Lead Designer
+Responsible for all graphics, sounds and music.
+Also responsible for making all the maps.
 #### Refactoring lead

 ### Communication and group dynamic
+We communicate alot better than last time.